R is an interpreted computer language used primarily for statistical analysis.

 vcov()

-: Lists the covariance matrix for model parameters.Shapiro-Wilk W statistic: based on mathematics of normal probability plots.
+parameters.Shapiro-Wilk W statistic: based on mathematics of normal probability plots.
 Compares variance of distribution to variance expected under normal distribution.
 Shapiro-Wilk W statistic trumps p value.
 Normality testing workflow from PATH 591 lecture 03 p.11:

 Graphical evaluation by normal quantile-quantile plot